littleadam/PMtool/README.md

 the project considers factors affecting the completion of tasks and notifies the schedule change

-it also takes care of appraisal reviews and ratings, facilitating one to one discussions between manager and reportees
+it also takes care of appraisal reviews and ratings, facilitating one to one discussions between manager and reportees it prioritizes mails based on the sender and their official relationship with the user